Colloquium: Spin-orbit effects in superconducting hybrid structures: Background

 \subsection{Triplet superconductivity}

 Conventional $s$-wave superconductors are well-described by the Bardeen-Cooper-Schrieffer (BCS) microscopic theory.
-The superconducting correlations consist of Cooper pairs in a spin singlet state, and thus carry no net spin.
-Proximity-induced spin-triplet superconducting correlations, in contrast, do carry a net spin, and thus have spin-dependent properties.
+The superconducting correlations consist of Cooper pairs in a spin-singlet state and carry no net spin, unlike the proximity-induced spin-triplet superconducting correlations.
 There are materials believed to exhibit intrinsic triplet superconductivity such as Bechgaard salts~\cite{Sengupta2001:PRB}, UPt$_3$~\cite{Joynt2002}, as well as the ferromagnetic superconductors~\cite{Aoki2011}.
-A direct interaction between superconductivity and SOC is also found in the growing group of noncentrosymmetric superconductors, where electron pairing is a mixure of spin-singlet and spin-triplet ~\cite{Smidman2017}.
+A direct interaction between superconductivity and SOC is also found in noncentrosymmetric superconductors, where electron pairing is a mixure of spin-singlet and spin-triplet ~\cite{Smidman2017}.

-An accessible means of generating triplet superconducting correlations using only conventional materials is to engineer it through the proximity effect.
-Indeed, it is well-known that in S/F bilayers, the spin splitting in the latter leads to oscillations in the pair correlation between the singlet and triplet spin configurations due to a process akin to the Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) oscillations~\cite{Fulde1964,Larkin1965,Buzdin2005}.
-Nevertheless, such a coupling between S and homogeneous F is rapidly suppressed as one moves away from the interface region, leading to a proximity effect of short range.
-The situation is, however, different in F with an inhomogeneous {\bf M} direction.
-This is because the spin of the short-ranged triplet correlations is orthogonal to {\bf M}.
-If the orientation of {\bf M} changes, then the triplet spin will obtain a component parallel to {\bf M}.
-This component is not influenced by the spin splitting to the same degree as their short-ranged counterparts and may persist for long distances.
-It is therefore referred to as a long-ranged triplet component.
+Through proximity effects, triplet superconducting correlations can be generated using only conventional materials.
+In S/F bilayers, the spin splitting in the latter leads to oscillations in the pair correlation between the singlet and triplet spin configurations due to a process akin to the Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) oscillations~\cite{Fulde1964,Larkin1965,Buzdin2005}.
+Nevertheless, such a coupling between S and homogeneous F is rapidly suppressed as one moves away from the interface region, leading to a short-range proximity effect.
+The situation is different in F with an inhomogeneous {\bf M} direction, where the spin of the short-ranged triplet correlations is orthogonal to {\bf M}.
+Here, the short-ranged triplets decay over the coherence length of the Cooper pairs in the F layer.
+If the orientation of {\bf M} changes, the triplet spin will obtain a component parallel to {\bf M}.
+This component, referred to as a long-ranged triplet component, is not influenced by the spin splitting to the same degree as their short-ranged counterparts.
+Remarkably, it may persist for long distances as in nonmagnetic metals~\cite{PhysRevB.58.R11872,Petrashov1994:JETP,Lawrence_1999,Petrashov_1999_PRL}, of the order $\sqrt{D/{2\pi T}}$ in the diffusive limit, where $D$ is the diffusion coefficient of the F region and $T$ is the temperature~\cite{bergeret_rmp_05,bergeret_prl_01,kadigrobov_epl_01}.